barttermorshuizen/awesomeposter/docs/prd/epic-discovery-brief-dashboard/epic-goal.md

 # Epic Goal
-Provide reviewers with a focused workspace to inspect `Spotted` briefs, filter and search nuggets, capture notes, and promote items to `Approved` for downstream agents.
+Provide reviewers with a focused workspace to inspect `Spotted` discovery items ("nuggets"), filter and search them, capture notes, and promote selected items to `Approved` briefs for downstream agents.